-History of the Irish Claddagh Wedding Ring
+History of the Irish Wedding Ring

-The Claddagh Wedding Ring Design:
+The Claddagh Wedding Band Design:

-The Irish Claddagh wedding ring has a distinct and elegant appearance.
-The ring has a design of a heart being encircled by a pair of delicate hands with a crown above the heart.
-Each element represents a human bond; the hands signify friendship, the crown loyalty, and the heart love.
-We offer a number of different styles of Irish Claddagh wedding rings for you to choose from.See our beautiful collection of Irish Claddagh wedding rings below:
+The Irish Claddagh wedding ring is distinct and elegant in appearance.
+The ring may be traditional or modern, but always includes a heart held by hands with a crown shining above the heart.
+Each of these elements represent a virtue; the hands signify friendship, the crown highlights loyalty, and the heart is a beautiful symbol of enduring love.
+We offer many different styles of traditional and modern Irish Claddagh wedding rings to inspire your own celebration and love.See our beautiful collection of Irish Claddagh wedding rings below: